Drekkg/bug-alert-frontend66/README.md

 - unavoidable 401 errors in the console.
 - ProjectIssues.js:89 Warning: Can't perform a React state update on an unmounted component.
 This error appaers sporadically in the console.
 Doesn't negatively effect the function of th app.
 - A warning pertaining to the Babel package is apparent in the dev server.
+- The sign up form is pre-populated

+## Technologies used

+- React nvm 20
+- React Bootstrap v4.6
+- Google Fonts
+- Balsamiq
+- GitHub
+- Django Rest Framwork on the backend
+- GitHub co-pilot -